peteroupc/html3dutil/doc/H3DU.Math.md

 ### Members

-* [GlobalPitchRollYaw](#H3DU.Math.GlobalPitchRollYaw)<br>Indicates that a rotation occurs as a pitch, then roll, then yaw (each rotation around the original axes).
+* [GlobalPitchRollYaw](#H3DU.Math.GlobalPitchRollYaw)<br>Indicates that a vector's rotation occurs as a pitch, then roll, then yaw (each rotation around the original axes).
-* [GlobalPitchYawRoll](#H3DU.Math.GlobalPitchYawRoll)<br>Indicates that a rotation occurs as a pitch, then yaw, then roll (each rotation around the original axes), or in the reverse order around
+* [GlobalPitchYawRoll](#H3DU.Math.GlobalPitchYawRoll)<br>Indicates that a vector's rotation occurs as a pitch, then yaw, then roll (each rotation around the original axes), or in the reverse order around
-* [GlobalRollPitchYaw](#H3DU.Math.GlobalRollPitchYaw)<br>Indicates that a rotation occurs as a roll, then pitch, then yaw (each rotation around the original axes).
+* [GlobalRollPitchYaw](#H3DU.Math.GlobalRollPitchYaw)<br>Indicates that a vector's rotation occurs as a roll, then pitch, then yaw (each rotation around the original axes).
-* [GlobalRollYawPitch](#H3DU.Math.GlobalRollYawPitch)<br>Indicates that a rotation occurs as a roll, then yaw, then pitch (each rotation around the original axes).
+* [GlobalRollYawPitch](#H3DU.Math.GlobalRollYawPitch)<br>Indicates that a vector's rotation occurs as a roll, then yaw, then pitch (each rotation around the original axes).
-* [GlobalYawPitchRoll](#H3DU.Math.GlobalYawPitchRoll)<br>Indicates that a rotation occurs as a yaw, then pitch, then roll (each rotation around the original axes).
+* [GlobalYawPitchRoll](#H3DU.Math.GlobalYawPitchRoll)<br>Indicates that a vector's rotation occurs as a yaw, then pitch, then roll (each rotation around the original axes).
-* [GlobalYawRollPitch](#H3DU.Math.GlobalYawRollPitch)<br>Indicates that a rotation occurs as a yaw, then roll, then pitch (each rotation around the original axes).
+* [GlobalYawRollPitch](#H3DU.Math.GlobalYawRollPitch)<br>Indicates that a vector's rotation occurs as a yaw, then roll, then pitch (each rotation around the original axes).
 * [HalfPi](#H3DU.Math.HalfPi)<br>Closest approximation to pi divided by 2, or a 90-degree turn in radians.
-* [LocalPitchRollYaw](#H3DU.Math.LocalPitchRollYaw)<br>Indicates that a rotation occurs as a pitch, then roll, then yaw, where the roll and yaw occur around the rotated object's new axes and not necessarily the original axes.
+* [LocalPitchRollYaw](#H3DU.Math.LocalPitchRollYaw)<br>Indicates that a vector's rotation occurs as a pitch, then roll, then yaw, where the roll and yaw occur around the rotated object's new axes and not necessarily the original axes.
-* [LocalPitchYawRoll](#H3DU.Math.LocalPitchYawRoll)<br>Indicates that a rotation occurs as a pitch, then yaw, then roll, where the yaw and roll occur around the rotated object's new axes and not necessarily the original axes.
+* [LocalPitchYawRoll](#H3DU.Math.LocalPitchYawRoll)<br>Indicates that a vector's rotation occurs as a pitch, then yaw, then roll, where the yaw and roll occur around the rotated object's new axes and not necessarily the original axes.
-* [LocalRollPitchYaw](#H3DU.Math.LocalRollPitchYaw)<br>Indicates that a rotation occurs as a roll, then pitch, then yaw, where the pitch and yaw occur around the rotated object's new axes and not necessarily the original axes.
+* [LocalRollPitchYaw](#H3DU.Math.LocalRollPitchYaw)<br>Indicates that a vector's rotation occurs as a roll, then pitch, then yaw, where the pitch and yaw occur around the rotated object's new axes and not necessarily the original axes.
-* [LocalRollYawPitch](#H3DU.Math.LocalRollYawPitch)<br>Indicates that a rotation occurs as a roll, then yaw, then pitch, where the yaw and pitch occur around the rotated object's new axes and not necessarily the original axes.
+* [LocalRollYawPitch](#H3DU.Math.LocalRollYawPitch)<br>Indicates that a vector's rotation occurs as a roll, then yaw, then pitch, where the yaw and pitch occur around the rotated object's new axes and not necessarily the original axes.
-* [LocalYawPitchRoll](#H3DU.Math.LocalYawPitchRoll)<br>Indicates that a rotation occurs as a yaw, then pitch, then roll, where the pitch and roll occur around the rotated object's new axes and not necessarily the original axes.
+* [LocalYawPitchRoll](#H3DU.Math.LocalYawPitchRoll)<br>Indicates that a vector's rotation occurs as a yaw, then pitch, then roll, where the pitch and roll occur around the rotated object's new axes and not necessarily the original axes.
-* [LocalYawRollPitch](#H3DU.Math.LocalYawRollPitch)<br>Indicates that a rotation occurs as a yaw, then roll, then pitch, where the roll and pitch occur around the rotated object's new axes and not necessarily the original axes.
+* [LocalYawRollPitch](#H3DU.Math.LocalYawRollPitch)<br>Indicates that a vector's rotation occurs as a yaw, then roll, then pitch, where the roll and pitch occur around the rotated object's new axes and not necessarily the original axes.
 * [Num180DividedByPi](#H3DU.Math.Num180DividedByPi)<br>Closest approximation to 180 divided by pi, or the number of degrees in a radian.